The untangling number of 3-periodic tangles: Introduction

-In this paper, we define the \textit{untangling number} for 3-periodic filament entanglements, which quantifies the shortest path to transform a given structure into its least-tangled version.
-Our method resembles the idea of the unknotting number of a knot, and can be used as a measure of complexity of a periodic entanglement.
-The paper is organised as follows.
-In Sect. \ref{sec:2}, we recall the definitions and results that give the foundation of the tridiagrams of a 3-periodic tangle \cite{andriamanalina2024diagrammatic}.
-In Sect. \ref{sec:3}, we define the \textit{untangling number} of 3-periodic filament entanglements with respect to a unit cell, and the \textit{minimum untangling number}, which we illustrate with examples.
-In Sect. \ref{sec:notable_results}, we highlight some important results.
-Finally, Sect. \ref{sec:conclusion} is dedicated to the conclusion of this work.
+In this paper, we define and characterise the least tangled 3-periodic filament entanglements, that we call \textit{ground states}, as well as the \textit{untangling number} for 3-periodic filament entanglements, which quantifies the shortest path to transform a given structure into its least tangled version.
+The untangling number resembles the idea of the unknotting number of a knot, and can be used as a measure of complexity of a periodic entanglement of filaments.
+Note that the notions of least tangled embeddings and the untangling number for 3-periodic networks are defined in another paper \cite{andriamanalina2026measuringentanglementcomplexity3periodic}, in which the techniques employed share some similarities with those described here.
+This paper is organised as follows.
+In section \ref{sec:reminder_diagrams}, we recall the definitions and results that provide the foundation for the tridiagrams of a 3-periodic tangle \cite{ANDRIAMANALINA2025109346}.
+In section \ref{sec:ground_states}, we define and characterise the least tangled structures, which we call \textit{ground states}, by analogy with the unknot.
+In section \ref{sec:untangling_number}, we define the \textit{untangling number} of 3-periodic filament entanglements with respect to a unit cell, as well as the \textit{minimum untangling number}, which we illustrate with examples.
+In section \ref{sec:computability}, we discuss the computability of the untangling number.
+Finally, section \ref{sec:conclusion} is devoted to the conclusion of this work.